What Do Organic Labels Mean?

 Made with organic...(ingredients)

-Products can be labeled "made with organic (ingredients)" if a minimum of 70% of the ingredients used are certified organic (excluding water and salt) and they do not hit the 95% mark.
-The remaining 30% of the non-organic ingredients must be approved on the National List and cannot be produced using genetic engineering, irradiation, sewage sludge, or any other process prohibited by the NOP.
+Product labeled "made with organic (ingredients)" assures that 70-94.9% of the ingredients are certified organic (excluding water and salt).
+The remaining 30% of the non-organic ingredients must be approved on the USDA National Allowed List and cannot be produced using genetic engineering, irradiation, sewage sludge, or any other process prohibited by the NOP.
+This list also does NOT allow GMO’s, prohibited substances, synthetic fertilizers, pesticides, or other potentially harmful.
+Ingredients.
+A third party certifier must be listed, ours is OEFFA.

 This is the most important category for consumers to understand, since it is often the one most misrepresented and the one most improperly marketed, especially for soap and skincare.